-Phase 2 of the Sustainable Places Research Institute continues to engage in theoretically led, integrated and place-based research practice.
-By engaging across a number of academic disciplines and sectorally-based resource sectors and institutions, Phase 2 is acting as an integrating hub for examining the interdependencies and trade-offs between key resource sectors, such as energy, food, water, and waste, while combining Place-based community, business and governance interests to derive solutions that can progress sustainable transitions.
+We are continuing to engage in theoretically led, integrated and place-based research practice.
+By engaging across a number of academic disciplines and sectorally-based resource sectors and institutions, we are acting as an integrating hub.
+We will examine the interdependencies and trade-offs between key resource sectors, such as energy, food, water, and waste, while combining Place-based community, business and governance interests to derive solutions that can progress sustainable transitions.

 Five new research areas are strategically targeted to take advantage of major external funding opportunities, with the aim of ensuring that the research can become financially self-sustaining in the future.
 Emphasis is now being placed upon the Institute's hub activities and encouraging collaboration between schools, departments, universities throughout Wales, the UK and internationally along with local, national and international organisations.
 We conduct core research activity that overlaps other work themes, especially in areas where original interconnections have been highly productive.
 We also provide incentives and opportunities for experimental, risk- taking research activities through pilot projects and selective secondments of academic staff.

 Research is organised around three overlapping dimensions:

 The Sustainable Places Research Institute has developed a unique set of integrating themes, which engage a wide range of staff in conceptual and methodological development and outputs.
 We both focus and develop our research around four core, place-based themes:

 - spatial network analysis;

 - social innovation.